Overlay

 If your airline/travel provider has provided a voucher for future use or another alternative form of refund, you will not be able to claim on your travel insurance policy as it only provides cover for losses that are not recoverable from any other source.
 Please refer to the airline/travel provider’s Conditions of Carriage for details of your contractual rights in regard to receiving a refund in the event of cancellation.
 If this states they will provide a monetary refund, you will need to take this up with the airline/travel provider directly, or with the appropriate industry regulator if you believe that the contractual obligations are not being fulfilled.
 In the event the airline/travel provider goes into administration before you are able to redeem your voucher, you will need to contact the company Administrators to establish whether your voucher is still valid and, if not, to request your monetary refund.
 You may become a creditor of the airline at that stage, but the Administrators will be able to provide advice on whether or not a monetary refund can be provided.
 If it cannot and you are unable to recover this trip expense from any other source, you may be able to claim on your travel insurance.
 Please be advised that all claims are considered on a case by case basis.

-If I open/upgrade to a Gold account will I be able to claim on my travel insurance if I can’t or don’t want to travel in the future due to coronavirus (COVID-19)?
+If I open/upgrade to a Gold account will I be able to claim on my travel insurance if I can't or don't want to travel in the future due to an epidemic or pandemic?

 Other help and support